wyericso/edukit3-mariokart/README.md

 1. Connects a Wiimote and a EduKit 3 robot (https://camjam.me/?page_id=1035)
 2. Lets player drives the EduKit 3 robot in Mario Kart style

+The code is based on a project in raspberrypi-spy.co.uk.
+Project URL: http://www.raspberrypi-spy.co.uk/?p=1101.

 ## Requirements ##
 - Tested on:
     - Raspberry Pi 4